-Isaac I. Scott is a multidisciplinary visual artist, researcher, ordained minister, and dedicated community advocate with deep roots in Harlem.
-With a background in computer networking and a B.A. in Visual Arts from Columbia University, Isaac blends creativity with strategic insight to support justice-involved individuals and marginalized communities through art, research, and ministry.
-He currently serves as Director of Community Initiatives at Another Choice Youth and Family Outreach Inc. and as the youth minister of Mt.
+Isaac I. Scott is a multidisciplinary visual artist, researcher, ordained minister, and local and national organizer based in Harlem.
+With a background in computer networking and a B.A. in Visual Arts from Columbia University, Isaac blends creativity with strategic insight to support justice involved individuals and marginalized communities through art, research, and ministry.
+He serves as Director of Community Initiatives at Another Choice Youth and Family Outreach Inc. and as the youth minister of Mt.
 Zion A.M.E.
-Church, where he leads The Confined Arts program—an initiative using art as a tool for public safety, reentry, and advocacy.
-Isaac is also the CEO of Isaac’s Quarterly (IQ), a creative arts and consulting company rooted in cultural sensitivity, design justice, and community transformation.
-As Chair of the Human Services Committee for Manhattan Community Board 11 and a Coro NY Neighborhood Leadership Alumni, Isaac remains committed to organizing, policy, and neighborhood revitalization with integrity and care.
+Church, where he leads The Confined Arts program, an initiative using art as a tool for public safety, reentry, and advocacy.

-Copyright © 2025 Another Choice Youth and Family Outreach - All Rights Reserved.
+Copyright © 2026 Another Choice Youth and Family Outreach - All Rights Reserved.

 1765 Madison Ave (@116 St), New York, NY 10029